 Technical communication is employed in real world settings for practical purposes.
-Whether to instruct, inform, or to persuade, technical communication is used for a myriad of purposes beyond the sort of straightforward informative writing typical of educational or certain social settings.
+Whether to instruct, inform, or to persuade, technical communication is used for a myriad of purposes.
 Beyond being inspiring or entertaining, technical writing must be useful to an audience trying to perform a task.